certik/hermes2d/doc/src/tutorial-3.rst

 <http://git.hpfem.org/hermes2d.git/tree/HEAD:/tutorial/16-newton-timedep-heat>`_.

-We will employ the Newton's method to solve a nonlinear parabolic PDE discretized in time by means of the implicit Euler method.
+We will employ the Newton's method to solve a nonlinear parabolic PDE discretized in time by the implicit Euler method.
 To keep things simple, our model problem is a time-dependent version of the nonlinear equation used in the previous three sections,

 .. math::

     \frac{\partial u}{\partial t} -\nabla \cdot (\lambda(u)\nabla u) - f(x,y) = 0.

-Again we prescribe nonhomogeneous Dirichlet boundary conditions
+We prescribe nonhomogeneous Dirichlet boundary conditions

 .. math::